 Midnight Run

-But as he glanced outside, he recognized something he could not put his fingers on.
-He began to feel a creature inside him tugging at his core, trying to give him some perspective on time.
-He reached for his cell phone recognizing that it was not yet midnight.
-It was 11:30 PM.
-He had only slept three hours and was completely awake.
-Gathering his thoughts and looking at the absence of furniture in his apartment, he decided to go for a midnight run.
+But as he glanced outside, he sensed something he couldn't quite name.
+A creature inside him tugged at his core, trying to offer a different perspective on time.
+He reached for his phone and realized it wasn't even midnight yet; it was 11:30 PM.
+He had slept for only three hours, yet he was wide awake.
+Taking in the sparse, furniture-less state of his apartment, he decided to go for a midnight run.

-He ate half an orange with a little water and wore his usual running gears: pair of running shoes, warm socks, layer of sweats, t-shirt covered, long sleeve sweater, a winter hat, and gloves for extremely cold weather.
-The air outside smelt of burnt wood and decaying matter, which was pleasant to his nostrils.
-As he headed North towards the park, he noticed and absorbed simple shapes and forms.
-For him, those outdoor elements increased his focus in strange ways, giving him intense energy and purpose.
-Without his awareness to these often-meaningless details, there would be little need for him to go running.
-They intensify the experience, much like details in a serious relationship.
+He ate half an orange, drank a little water, and pulled on his gear: running shoes, warm socks, layers of sweats, a T-shirt, a long-sleeved sweater, a winter hat, and heavy gloves.
+The air outside smelled of burnt wood and decaying matter—a scent he found strangely pleasant.
+As he headed north toward the park, he absorbed the simple shapes and forms of the night.
+These outdoor elements sharpened his focus, granting him intense energy and purpose.
+Without these often-overlooked details, there would be little reason to run; they intensified the experience for him, much like the intricacies of a serious relationship.

 Nice, Ajun